Results of Fractional Rough Burgers equation in $H^s$ space and its application: Introduction

 where $\delta_0(x)$ is a Dirac measure satisfied $\delta_0(x)=0$ for $x\neq0$ and $\int_{\m T}\mathrm{d}\delta_0(x)=1$.
-Equation \eqref{eq;Burgers;white noise} is a classical model in SPDE driving by additional noise.
-Similar research topics have attracted extensive study in recent years, building upon the foundational work of Martin Hairer in \cite{hairer2013solving,hairerTheoryRegularityStructures2014} and Gubinelli, Perkowski in \cite{gubinelli2015paracontrolled,gubinelli2017kpz}.
-In this paper, we primarily investigate how the degree of dissipation affects the equation and solutions.
-For the high dissipation which $\frac{5}{3}<\gamma\leq 2$, the Fractional Rough Burgers equation with nonlinearity $F(u)\p_xu$ replacing $\frac{1}{2}\p_x(u^2)$ has been studied in \cite{gubinelli2015paracontrolled}.
-Additionally, they build the global well-posedness in $\ml C^s$ for $\frac{1}{3}<s<\frac{\gamma}{2}-\frac{1}{2}$.
-Note that the performance of lower dissipation $\gamma<\frac{5}{3}$ in $H^s$ space is unknown, where Sobolev spaces $H^s$ are of significant mathematical and physical relevance in the study Burgers equation and Degasperis-Procesi(DP) equation.
-For more details, one can be refer to \cite{yin2003global,yin2004global,gui2011cauchy,gui2015global}.
-In this paper, we will consider equation \eqref{eq;Burgers;white noise} with lower dissipation $\frac{4}{3}<\gamma\leq 2$ for $u_0\in H^{\frac{1}{2}+}$ and $\frac{5}{4}<\gamma\leq \frac{4}{3}$ for $u_0\in H^{\frac{1}{2}+}(\m T)\cap \ml C^{\frac{1}{2}+}(\m T)=W^{\frac{1}{2}+}(\m T)$.
-It is also need to particularly noteworthy that the first author and co-authors has previously studied the randomized initial data problems for both the DP equation and Burgers equation
+Equation \eqref{eq;Burgers;white noise} is a classical stochastic partial differential equation driven by additive noise.
+This class of problems has attracted considerable attention in recent years, largely motivated by the pioneering work on regularity structures by Hairer \cite{hairer2013solving,hairerTheoryRegularityStructures2014} and on paracontrolled calculus by Gubinelli and Perkowski \cite{gubinelli2015paracontrolled,gubinelli2017kpz}.
+The central objective of this paper is to understand how the dissipation parameter $\gamma$ affects the well-posedness and regularity of solutions for the specific quadratic nonlinearity $\partial_x(u^2)$.
+This nonlinearity is of particular interest due to its close connection to the KPZ equation; see, for example, \cite{corwin2012kardar}.
+In contrast, previous work such as \cite{gubinelli2015paracontrolled} studied the fractional stochastic Burgers equation with a general nonlinearity $F(u)\partial_x u$, establishing well-posedness in $\mathcal{C}^s$ for $s\in(\frac{1}{3},\frac{\gamma}{2}-\frac{1}{2})$ in the regime $\gamma\in(\frac{5}{3},2]$.
+The behavior of equation \eqref{eq;Burgers;white noise} with lower dissipation $\gamma<\frac{5}{3}$ in the Sobolev spaces $H^s$ remains largely unexplored.
+These spaces are of significant mathematical and physical relevance in the study of related equations such as the Burgers and Degasperis–Procesi equations (see, e.g., \cite{yin2003global,yin2004global,gui2011cauchy,gui2015global}).
+In this paper, we consider equation \eqref{eq;Burgers;white noise} under two regimes of lower dissipation: \begin{itemize} \item{For $\frac{4}{3}<\gamma\leq2$, we assume initial data $u_0 \in H^{\frac{1}{2}+}(\mathbb{T})$.} \item{For $\frac{5}{4} < \gamma \leq \frac{4}{3}$, we work with initial data in the intersection $u_0\in H^{\frac{1}{2}+}(\m T)\cap \ml C^{\frac{1}{2}+}(\m T)=W^{\frac{1}{2}+}(\m T)$.} \end{itemize} It is also need to particularly noteworthy that the first author and co-authors have previously studied the randomized initial data problems for both the DP equation and Burgers equation